Last updated 29/08/2023.

 Personal Protective Equipment (PPE)

-Appropriate PPE should be worn by care workers in all settings, as well as visitors to residential settings, subject to a risk assessment.
-For further information, please refer to the PPE section within the COVID-19 supplement to the infection prevention and control resource for adult social care
+Appropriate PPE should be worn by care workers in all settings and may well extend to visitors to residential settings subject to a risk assessment.
+For further information, please refer to the PPE section within the Infection prevention and control (IPC) in adult social care: acute respiratory infection (ARI) – GOV.UK (www.gov.uk)

 For PPE to be effective, it is important to use it properly and follow instructions for putting it on (donning) and taking it off (doffing)